 The following description is only a summary of some of the provisions of the notes, the indenture and the registration rights agreement.
 We urge you to read these documents in their entirety because they, and not this description, define your rights as a holder of the notes.
-A copy of each of these documents is available to you upon request.
+The form of note, the indenture and the registration rights agreement are exhibits to the registration statement of which this prospectus is a part.